MonkeeSock/DnD-Campaign-Wiki/content/Campaigns/Guys Campaign/Guys Campaign.md

 tags:
 ---

-This campaign is currently in preparation and the title of the campaign may change.
+This campaign is in progress but the title may change.

 This campaign will take place in the kingdom [[Nemna]], specifically starting in the city of [[Iartomita]].
 The kingdom is currently under tension from a variety of threats and social issues.
 Their is a constant threat of invasion from [[Admar]], a refugee crisis of [[Dragonborn]] from [[Vokmir]] caused by [[Caldor]] and his new kingdom [[Caldoria]].